yak1ex/ifmd/README.md

 ifmd.spi
 ========

-A Susie plugin for Markdown document.
+A Susie plugin for Markdown/HTML document.
 This is alpha state but works anyway.

 Build
 -----